Brazilian Beans and Rice

 These beans taste even better the next day.
 The sauce does thicken up though overnight, so you will need to add some more water when you re-heat them.

 You may wish to serve this meal with some farofa which is manioc flour (or cassava).
 Manioc is a root that is also a staple food in Brazil as much as we would eat potatoes.
-Another of my Brazilian favourites is in fact fried manioc, which I think is just so much better than our French fries.

 I hope you enjoy making this recipe.
 Please let me know how you get on in the comments section below!